-There are many dangers lurking on the internet, and the masterminds of the dark web spare no one when trying to find data and personal information that can be exploited.
+There are many dangers lurking on the internet, and the masterminds of the dark web spare no one when trying to find data and personal information that can be exploited in phishing scams.
 One of the most common threats is a phishing scam, a ploy in which a fraudster is fishing to gain access to your personal information.

 Through fake emails or fake webs site that look like some of the more trusted companies like PayPal or eBay, they trap people in sharing their information.
 Most of the schemes will try to trick you into giving your user name and password so they can gain access to the account online.

 Once they have the information, they will commit identity theft.
 They empty your bank accounts, hack into your emails, make purchases with your credit cards, and lock you out of your online accounts by changing the passwords.

 It can be difficult to tell the difference between legitimate senders or websites and those that are intent on doing no good.
 The first sign of potential trouble is receiving an email or instant message from someone that you don’t know.
 If the information is directing you to sign in to a website and the message includes a hyperlink, it could be a sign that a phishing scheme is underway.